tomduck/pandoc-eqnos/README.md

 **Footnotes**

+<a name="footnote1">1</a>: Pandoc 2.4 [broke](https://github.com/jgm/pandoc/issues/5099) how references are parsed.
+This was fixed for pandoc 2.5.

-<a name="footnote1">1</a>: The disabling modifier "!" is used instead of "-" because [pandoc unnecessarily drops minus signs] in front of references.
+<a name="footnote2">2</a>: The disabling modifier "!" is used instead of "-" because [pandoc unnecessarily drops minus signs] in front of references.

 [pandoc unnecessarily drops minus signs]: https://github.com/jgm/pandoc/issues/2901